RussellPolitzky/quake/README.md

 )
 ```

-Plot the sample data with: \* date on the x axis, \* country on the y axis, \* quake magnitude shown using marker size, \* the number of associated deaths indicated by colour
+Plot the sample data with:

+-   date on the x axis,
+-   country on the y axis,
+-   quake magnitude indicated by marker size and,
+-   the number of associated deaths indicated by colour

 ``` r
 dt %>%